 6. Pump & Dump Schemes

-- Be cautious of sudden price spikes driven by hype.
+- Be cautious of hype-driven pumps.

 7. Fake Customer Support Scams